Desperationis/InuLib/README.md

 # RobotCLibrary
-A RobotC custom library meant for use with the VEX Cortex.
+A RobotC library built with multi-tasking in mind.
 Meant to integrate basic PID, Slew, and Driver control with any Cortex-Powered Vex Robot.

 ## Features
 ### Custom Drivers